Utah Rental Agreement

 Utah Landlord Tenant Laws

-• Warranty of Habitability – Utah landlords may only rent out property that is habitable, which means it provides basic health and safety features like heat, plumbing, and electricity.
-If there are any issues with the property, the landlord must make repairs within 1-10 days, depending on the type and severity of issue.
+• Warranty of Habitability – Utah landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 1-10 days, depending on the type and severity of issue.
 Failure to repair lets the tenant end the rental agreement (called “rent abatement” in Utah), or repair and deduct, depending on specifics in the written notice.
-Tenants can also recover their attorney fees.
+Tenants also may recover their attorney fees.

 • Evictions – Utah landlords may evict tenants for reasons including rent default, lease violations, or illegal acts.
 Landlords must provide notice to pay or quit, depending on the type of eviction.
 Most Utah evictions take 1-4 months.

-• Security Deposits – Utah does not place a maximum cap on the amount of a security deposit.
-Any unused portion of a security deposit must be returned to the tenant within 30 days.
+• Security Deposits – Utah does not limit the amount of a security deposit.
+When the lease ends, the landlord must return any unused portion of a tenant’s deposit within 30 days.

-• Lease Termination – Utah tenants can break a month-to-month lease with 15 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Utah tenants can end a month-to-month lease with 15 days of advance notice.
+Terminating a fixed-term lease early usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Utah has no maximum cap for a rent increase, or any advance notice requirement before an increase.
-Most fees likewise have no statewide cap, although returned check fees are $20 if paid within 15 days of mailed notice (otherwise, $55).
+• Rent Increases and Fees – Utah does not limit the timing or amount of a rent increase.
+Most fees also have no statewide limit.
+Returned check fees are $20 if paid within 15 days of mailed notice (otherwise, $55).

-• Landlord Entry – Utah landlords may enter rental property for purposes reasonably related to the rental, like repairs and inspections.
-They must provide at least 24 hours of advance notice before entry, unless there’s an emergency.
+• Landlord Entry – Utah landlords may enter rental property for reasonable business purposes, like repairs and inspections.
+Except in emergencies, they must provide at least 24 hours of advance notice.

 To learn more about landlord tenant laws in Utah, click here.